wkjarosz/rendering-bib/README.md

 ## Examples

-The `examples/` directory includes a LaTeX file which lists the entire bibliography (some 100+ pages!), as well as the resulting pdf file.
+The [examples/](examples/) directory includes a LaTeX file which lists the entire bibliography using either BibTex or BibLaTeX, as well as the resulting pdf file ([BibTeX version](examples/references-bib.pdf), and [BibLaTeX version](examples/references-bibla.pdf)).

 # Contributing